Father of British student denies son in beheading video

 Nasser Muthana had already appeared in a online video released in June urging Muslims to join IS.

-His younger brother Aseel had also travelled to Syria after both were radicalised in Cardiff, his father told the BBC in June.
+His younger brother Aseel had also traveled to Syria after both were radicalized in Cardiff, his father told the BBC in June.
 Nasser Muthana's school friend Reyaad Khan also appeared in the online footage in June, various media reports said.

 (Reporting by Rebecca Naden and Ahmed Aboulenein in Cardiff, Kate Holton and Paul Sandle in London; Editing by Crispian Balmer, Giles Elgood, Guy Faulconbridge and Sonya Hepinstall)